george24601/notes/interview/README.md

 2. For coding questions, I just use competititve programming to do timed, pressured practice.

-3. For design questions, see my notes on architectures.
+3. For system design questions, see system/ folder

 ### Sources ###
 Cracking the Coding Interview